megaselvam53-cyber/communitity-based-smart-space-sharing-system/README.md

 ---

-⚠️ Note

-This project currently uses localStorage for data handling (Frontend only).

-Backend integration (Node.js, Express.js, MongoDB) is planned for future development.
+⚠️ Current Limitations (Demo Version)

+- OTP is demo-based (shown on screen), not real-time SMS OTP
+- Data is stored using localStorage (no real database)
+- Application works only on the same device/browser
+- Multi-device access (e.g., two phones) is not supported currently
+- Payment system is simulation only (no real transactions)

 ---

 🚀 Future Enhancements

-- Real-time database integration
+- Real-time database integration (MongoDB / Firebase)
+- Real OTP system (SMS integration)
-- Online payment system
+- Online payment gateway integration
+- Multi-device support (access from multiple phones)
 - Live GPS tracking
-- Multi-user support
 - Cloud deployment

 ---